Training method; affects the way how parameters, factors,

 recombined and randomly mutated to form a new generation.
 This algorithm is

-useful when a large number of parameters per component must be optimized or
+useful when a large number of parameters - 5 or more per component - must be optimized, or

 when parameters affect each other in complex ways.
 It will likely overfit the strategy, so out-of-sample or walk-forward testing

 ||Use trade sizes (Lots or Margin)